cryostatio/cryostat-agent/README.md

 [ProcessCpuLoad>0.2]~profile,[ThreadCount>30]~Continuous
 ```

 **NOTE**: Smart Triggers are evaluated on a polling basis.
 The poll period is configurable (see list below).
+This means
-This means that your conditions are subject to sampling biases.
+that your conditions are subject to sampling biases.

+### Harvester Integration

+Any Flight Recordings created by Smart Trigger will also be tracked by the Harvester system.
+This data will be captured
+in a JFR Snapshot and pushed to the server on the Harvester's usual schedule.
+By defining Smart Triggers and a
+Harvester period without a Harvester template, you can achieve a setup where dynamically-started Flight Recordings
+begin when trigger conditions are met, and their data is then periodically captured until the recording is manually
+stopped or the host JVM shuts down.

 ## CONFIGURATION